‘General Hospital’ Spoilers: Elizabeth’s In Trouble, Franco’s Freed, Alexis Steps Up, And Lulu And Nina Clash Over Charlotte

-General Hospital spoilers for the week of January 30 tease that there are big reveals ahead and fans won’t want to miss any of the action.
-Sam has just found Franco and Elizabeth is questioning Tom’s brother Seth while Alexis is struggling to maintain her sobriety.
+General Hospital spoilers for the week of January 30 tease that there are big reveals ahead, and fans won’t want to miss any of the action.
+Sam has just found Franco and Elizabeth are questioning Tom’s brother Seth while Alexis is struggling to maintain her sobriety.
 Anna is still trying to remember everything about her past connection to Valentin while both Nina and Lulu are anxious to get closer to Charlotte.
 Where are things headed next?

 Sam is in the midst of saving Franco, but General Hospital spoilers detail that she will be asking him if he’ll continue to protect Alexis once he’s home again.
-As the two are working through this, Elizabeth is at Seth’s place and she’s picking up on some red flags about him.
+As the two are working through this, Elizabeth is at Seth’s place, and she’s picking up on some red flags about him.
 Viewers have now made the connection that Seth was behind Franco’s kidnapping and according to We Love Soaps, Elizabeth is about to uncover some terrifying tidbits herself.

 The buzz is that Seth killed his brother and Liz will be in danger at his place, and Franco will piece things together and be racing to find her.
 Luckily, it sounds as if this situation will progress quickly this week, as Franco will confront Seth during Tuesday’s show and SheKnows Soaps reveals General Hospital spoilers detailing that the month of February will have happier times for Elizabeth and Franco as a couple.